Insurance and MOT needed to tax your vehicle

 MOT Exemption – pre 1960 vehicles

-From 30 September 2013, motor cars, motorcycles and light goods vehicles manufactured or registered before 1960 will be exempt from the mandatory MOT test.
+From 30 September 2013, motor cars, motorcycles and light goods vehicles manufactured or registered before 1960 are exempt from the mandatory MOT test.

-The vehicle inspection process has not changed, and any pre 1960 vehicle booked for testing will continue to be inspected in the normal way, MOT reminders for these vehicles will no longer be sent out automatically.
+The vehicle inspection process has not changed, and all pre 1960 vehicles booked for testing continue to be inspected in the normal way.
+MOT reminders for these vehicles are no longer be sent out automatically.

 MOT test certificate

 You must produce an MOT test certificate that is valid on the day the tax disc comes into force.
-A certificate that expires on the last day of the month for example 30 April can't be used if the tax disc is to start on the first day of the following month, for example 1 May.
-The certificate must be original; a photocopy is not acceptable.
+A certificate that expires on the last day of the month can't be used if the tax disc is to start on the first day of the following month.
+The certificate must be original.
+A photocopy is not acceptable.